 The result was the Secret Church.
+They did not tolerate Christian persecution.
 In other words, it consisted of priests and believers, who attended the Holy Mass, preaching, redaction of the Christian literature and newspapers, and hiding while doing so.
 The situation of the Church in Hungary was not different.
 Dissolution of monasteries, arrests of friars, nuns, torture, imprisonments, executions after quick processes.

 Many priests took the chance for breakaway through the Prague Spring in 1968.
 What all of you should know is that no matter how big of a deal was being made by the Pope, the head of the communist regime did not stop.
 And it has never stopped communists from attempting to destroy the Church in their countries.
 It was never the fault of our Pope, it is just the reality which we should all face and deal with.
 So if you think that the communist regime in China respects the will of the Pope or his words, you are so wrong.